The Breadwinners' Programme

 - Have not previously undertaken a bachelor degree at a university.
 Previous study of a foundation year, bridging course or enabling program at a university is permitted and does not impact eligibility for the Breadwinners’ Programme; and

-- Have been offered and accepted a Commonwealth Supported Place (CSP) in an undergraduate bachelor degree at the University of Sydney; and
+- Have been offered and accepted a Commonwealth Supported Place (CSP) or Full Fee Paying Place in an undergraduate bachelor degree at the University of Sydney; and

 - Have entered into a HECS-HELP scheme to cover the course fee.